spawnmarvel/quickguides/apache_tomcat_and_solr/README_java_war.md

-# Create a Log Generating Servlet
+# Create a Log Generating java

 That's a useful adjustment for a continuous, but regulated, logging load.
 Instead of stopping at a fixed limit like 1 million, the code will now run indefinitely until you manually stop the process (e.g., by pressing Ctrl+C in the Command Prompt).